-See "Risk Factors - Risks relating to the Obligors and their activities - Certain of the Group's operations depend on independent distributors or wholesalers to sell its products, and the Group may be unable to replace distributors or acquire interests in wholesalers or distributors.
-In addition, the Group may be adversely impacted by the consolidation of retailers", "Risk Factors - Risks relating to the Obligors and their activities - Negative publicity, perceived health risks and associated government regulations may harm the Group's business", "Risk Factors - Risks relating to the Obligors and their activities - The Group could incur significant costs as a result of compliance with, and/or violations of or liabilities under, various regulations that govern the Group's operations", "Risk Factors - Risks relating to the Obligors and their activities - Climate change or other environmental concerns, or legal, regulatory or market measures to address climate change or other environmental concerns, may negatively affect the Group's business or operations, including the availability of key production inputs", "Risk Factors - Risks relating to the Obligors and their activities - AB InBev's subsidiary, Ambev, operates a joint venture in Cuba, in which the Government of Cuba is its joint venture partner.
+See "Risk Factors - Certain of the Group's operations depend on independent distributors or wholesalers to sell its products, and the Group may be unable to replace distributors or acquire interests in wholesalers or distributors.
+In addition, the Group may be adversely impacted by the consolidation of retailers", "Risk Factors - Negative publicity regarding perceived health risks and associated government regulation may harm the Group's business.", "Risk Factors - The Group could incur significant costs as a result of compliance with, and/or violations of or liabilities under, various regulations that govern the Group's operations", "Risk Factors - Climate change or other environmental concerns, or legal, regulatory or market measures to address climate change or other environmental concerns, may negatively affect the Group's business or operations, including the availability of key production inputs", "Risk Factors - AB InBev's subsidiary, Ambev, operates a joint venture in Cuba, in which the Government of Cuba is its joint venture partner.
 Cuba remains subject to comprehensive economic and trade sanctions by the United States and Ambev's operations in Cuba may adversely affect the Group's reputation and the liquidity and value of its securities".